nicolefrumkin/Simple-Python-Cryptography-and-RSA-Breaks/README.md

-# ex-crypto: Simple Python Cryptography and RSA Breaks
+Simple Python Cryptography and RSA Breaks

 This repository contains solutions for a cryptography assignment focused on implementing and breaking simple encryption methods in Python.
 It covers repeated-key XOR ciphers and simplified attacks on RSA.